rust-embedded/discovery/src/03-setup/README.md

 ## Documentation

 Tooling is not everything though.
-Without documentation is pretty much impossible to work with microcontrollers.
+Without documentation it is pretty much impossible to work with microcontrollers.

 We'll be referring to all these documents throughout this book: